ronakupadhyaya/SQL/Day1/Migration.md

 is what we'd typically think of as creating a new database, or adding tables to a database, or modifying an existing database, etc. Basically this is the direction where we're creating or adding.
 A down migration is just the opposite.
 Effectively a down migration is a scripted rollback of some set of database (SQL) commands.
-Or more informally as an "undo".
+Or more informally an "undo".

 ### Creating a migration